BIG GAME IDENTIFICATION

 - Bobcat (the skin must be submitted complete with the evidence of sex attached and visible);

 Registration Deadlines – All registrations (except for cougar, bison and sheep) must be completed no later than 14 days after the close of the open season during which the animal was killed or 30 days after the date on which the animal was killed, whichever occurs first.
-Cougars that are harvested by persons other than on privately owned land under a landowner or occupant authority must be registered within one business day following the kill (for cougar taken by landowners or occupants click here for more info).
+Cougars that are harvested by resident or hunter-hosted non-residents must be registered within one business day following the kill.
+Cougars harvested under the authority of an Outfitter-Guide allocation must be registered within 5 business days following the kill.
+For cougar taken by landowners or occupants, see page 32.
 Sheep must be registered within 14 days following the kill or 7 days of the close of the season.
 Bison taken in WMUs 536 and 539 must be registered within 5 business days of the kill.
 If an animal is exported, it must first be registered.
 Persons registering goat, sheep, bison, cougar, bobcat and wolf are required to provide the following information:

 - species and sex of the animal,

 As part of the registration process, trophy sheep horns will be fitted with a permanent identification marker.
 Other animals may be marked in another manner or retained for examination.

 Compulsory registration provides information about the relative numbers of males, females and young in big game populations.
 It also provides the dates and locations of the harvest.
 Age structure and sex ratios provide an indication of population productivity (how many young survive to become adults) and status (increasing, decreasing or stable).
 The population and harvest data can then be used to determine the harvest goals or quotas for following years.
 This valuable information, provided by hunters, is essential for managing cougar, goat, trophy sheep and wolves in Alberta.